Arkansas Declaration of Learning

 BASE (Books for Arkansas Students' Education)

 BASE, Books for Arkansas Students' Education, is an innovative program to provide free books about Arkansas's natural, cultural, and political history to public high schools across the state.
 Go to the BASE website »

 Encyclopedia of Arkansas History & Culture

-The Encyclopedia of Arkansas is a free, authoritative source of information about the rich history, geography, and culture of Arkansas.
+The online Encyclopedia of Arkansas is a free, authoritative source of information about the rich history, geography, and culture of Arkansas.
+The EOA provides a wealth of primary as well as secondary source documents for student research and teacher lesson plans.
 We invite you to browse our text entries and media galleries to learn more about the people, places, events, legends, and lore of the 25th state.
 We are continually adding new entries, photographs, maps, videos, and audio files, so check back frequently to see what's new.
-Go to the Encylopedia of Arkansas website »
+Go to the Encyclopedia of Arkansas website »

 Words That Matter: Pulitzer Prize Authors with Arkansas Connections

 The Butler Center for Arkansas Studies held its 4th annual summer seminar for Arkansas teachers on June 9-10, 2016.
 To celebrate the 100th anniversary of the Pulitzer Prize, participants explored the work of a dozen-plus Arkansas authors who have received Pulitzer Prizes and Finalist awards.

 Teachers around the state can now work with starter kits for lesson plans, including passages by the authors, related historical documents, plus samples of Pulitzer Podcasts projects that students can produce and share as teaching resources for other classrooms.